18 Anti-Inflammatory Foods to Eat to Reduce Pain

 Yes, you read that correctly.
 Dark chocolate contains chemicals and anti-oxidants that help fight inflammation.
 According to a large Italian study, people who ate about one square of dark chocolate every three days had significantly lower measures of a protein associated with inflammation than those who ate no chocolate at all.
 At least 70 percent dark chocolate is best.
 These are the 12 foods that make inflammation worse.

 Brown rice and other whole grains high in fiber can help fight inflammation.
 Fiber is known to lower c-reactive protein, a substance found in the blood produced by the liver in response to inflammation, Healthline reports.
+Pair this rice with some other foods that reduce inflammation for a meal with a nutritious punch.

 Chomp on some grapes or mulberries or sip wine (yes!) for a dose of resveratrol, which inhibits inflammatory enzymes in much the same way aspirin does (but without the stomach irritation).
 Grapes also have anthocyanins which reduce inflammation, too.
 These are the 14 rules of the anti-inflammatory diet.